 The Company's core service continues to be providing and maintaining an efficient distribution network that delivers electricity effectively.
-During the year, £127,163,000 was invested in the improvement of the distribution network, including the replacement of assets and continuing network improvements intended to increase the quality of the electricity supply provided to customers.
+During the year, £190.2 million was invested in the improvement of the distribution network, a 50% increase on the £127.2 million recorded in 2011.
+That investment included the replacement of assets and continued network improvements intended to increase the quality of the electricity supply provided to customers.